manastalukdar/manastalukdar.github.io/website/src/components/other/home-page/recent-updates.md

 #### Work

-- **Cloud Services**: I currently manage a team working on metadata for large scale distributed data store.
+- **Cloud Services**: I currently manage a team working on SaaS metadata solution (for industrial process data to enable asset management using context) for large scale distributed data store.

 #### Other